Taylor Frankie Paul Claims Dakota Mortensen ‘Manipulated, Threatened’ Her

 As you know, a judge awarded TFP nearly 12 hours of "parent-time" on Mother's Day with her and Dakota's son, Ever.
 She had temporarily lost custody of Ever after TMZ posted video of her accidentally hitting her other child with a barstool during an argument with Dakota.
 She was then awarded 8 hours a week with their kiddo, which was bumped up to 12 hours during the latest ruling.

-We told you the show is headed back into production, but some of the husbands of the show are refusing to to return unless they're paid more money.
-As for Taylor's cancelled "Bachelorette" season -- it's not on the lineup for ABC's summer schedule.
+We told you the show is headed back into production, but some of the husbands of the show are refusing to return unless they're paid more money.
+As for Taylor's canceled 'Bachelorette' season -- it's not on the lineup for ABC's summer schedule.